 \section{Introduction}

-Deep convolutional neural networks (CNNs) have been prevailed in various computer vision tasks, such as objection classification \cite{krizhevsky2012imagenet, simonyan2014very, he2016deep}, detection \cite{Ren2015Faster, Redmon2018YOLOv3} and semantic segmentation \cite{chen2018encoder}.
-However, the excellent performance of CNN is rooted in its complex network architecture with a gigantic number of parameters, which thereby restrict the interpretation of its internal working mechanism.
-Such a contradiction obstructs the network being applied to the task-critical applications, such as medical diagnosis, automatic robots and self-driving cars.
+Deep convolutional neural networks (CNNs) have dominated various computer vision tasks, such as object classification, detection and semantic segmentation.
+However, the superior performance of CNNs is rooted in their complex architectures and huge amounts of parameter, which thereby restrict the interpretation of their internal working mechanisms.
+Such a contradiction has become a key drawback when the network is used in task-critical applications such as medical diagnosis, automatic robots, and self-driving cars.